 A provider of commercial medical laundry services, this client must maintain the strictest quality standards.
 To do so, they rely on a workforce representing at least fifteen birth countries and speaking a dozen languages.
 With this wide range of cultures and the importance that the work is done properly, it is essential that they have harmonious relations in the workplace.

-Since English is not the first language for a significant proportion of employees, the key issue in helping this company was providing understandable communication and high quality feedback.
-These issues exemplify the challenge of multicultural workplace diversity.
+Since English is not the first language for a significant proportion of employees, the key issue in helping this company was providing understandable communication and high-quality feedback.
+These issues exemplify the challenges of a diverse, multicultural workplace.

 Before we came on the scene, a poorly worded question lead to needless concern on the part of management.
 Since asking the wrong questions naturally leads to the wrong answers, this client was trying to solve a problem they didn’t really have.